-On this page, we provide guidance for local authorities and their staff to make decisions so that their archives and records are sustainably managed.
+On this page, we provide guidance for local authorities and their staff to make decisions that ensure their archives and records are sustainably managed.

 New models of governance and management

 Local authorities are exploring alternative ways to deliver their services, including their archives.
 They are looking at how to give better value for money, become more accountable and ultimately better serve their communities.

 This can include options of devolved management or governance.
 Devolved governance can take many different forms, from contracting out elements of the service, to placing the whole service into trusts with only initial investment from the local authority.

 What is best for archives?